vldeleo/PigeonDispersal/README.txt

 3. Notes on parameters used for filtering, assembling, calling SNPs, and filtering again

-Sequence data is housed at:
+Sequence data is housed at NCBI's SRA database as BioProject PRJNA666435.